garmin/whisk/README.md

 This will setup the build environment and change your working directory to the build directory

-*Note:* If you choose `default` for the version and specify multiple products to be configured, whisk will fail if all specified products do not use the same version.

 ### Reconfiguring

 At any time after the environment has been initialized, you may change certain